 Helping workplace injury victims is a major focus at our law firm.
-Our principal attorney Christina Rivenbark has made winning maximum compensation for construction workers, factory workers, and other hardworking people a priority for more than 20 years.
+Our principal attorney Christina Rivenbark & Associates has made winning maximum compensation for construction workers, factory workers and other hardworking people a priority for more than 30 years.
 For personal attention to your needs, please call or email us now.
-We will evaluate your case free, charging no attorney fees unless you receive benefits.
+We will evaluate your case for free, charging no attorney fees unless you receive benefits.

 Whatever your employer or a human resources representative may tell you, having our experienced attorney on your side can make a real difference when you have a workers’ compensation claim.
 The reasons include:

 Our team will carefully evaluate every aspect of your claim and guide you through the workers’ compensation system.
 If your claim requires settling a dispute with an insurance company, we have years of experience handling complex insurance claims.
 We will ensure you receive the benefits you are legally entitled to claim after a workplace injury.

 The North Carolina Industrial Commission (NCIC) requires workers’ compensation insurance carriers to offer different levels of benefits that fluctuate based on the severity of an injury and whether an injury prevents the victim from going back to work for an extended time or indefinitely.
 As a result, workers’ compensation benefits in North Carolina function on a temporary or permanent basis and are awarded in “partial” or “total” designations.

 If you cannot work at all because of your injury and the permanent damage it caused, you can qualify for permanent total disability benefits.
 If you can return to work after you heal, you can receive temporary total disability benefits.
 If you can return to work, but your injury prevents you from earning as much as you did before your injury, you can qualify for partial temporary disability benefits.
 If your injury prevents you from resuming your previous job duties, but you can still work, you will likely qualify for permanent partial disability benefits.